isomerpages/sportsg-corp/_sports-education/Sports Education Programmes.md

 #### **Programme Criteria**

-For a programme to be recognized as a sport activity endorsed under SEP, the programme should reflect activities that not only includes a physical exertion and the development of a skill, but is also governed by a set of rules that are recognized internationally.
-The programme submitted must align with MOE's objectives, whose primary emphasis is to provide students with **sports opportunities in a safe environment**.
+For a programme to be recognised as a sport activity endorsed under SEP, the programme should reflect activities that not only include a physical exertion and the development of a skill, but is also governed by a set of rules that are recognised internationally.
+The programme submitted must align with MOE’s objectives, whose focus is to provide students with sports opportunities in a safe environment.Sports programmes incorporating physical contact striking or sparring between participants will not be endorsed.
+Judo, wrestling and similar programmes may include only safe grappling.
+Any form of striking and choking are strictly not allowed.
+These programmes must be clearly indicated in the programme submission and will be further evaluated by the panel.

 **1. DEFENSE AND MARTIAL ARTS PROGRAMMES UNDER SEP**